Krystneto/project_02_crud_app/readme/user-stories.md

 As a user, I can view images of every card created in the database.

-As a user, I can view a single card and update its information with a click of a Update button.
+As a user, I can view a single card and update its information with a click of a Edit button.

 As a user, I can also view a single card and click the Delete button to remove the card from the database.

-As a user, I can search all cards base on its category.